 The Settings page allows you to view and manage different Search Console settings for your website.
 You can modify its verification method, manage the page roles, change the domain address, manage the site status, limit the crawling request rate, and make other necessary adjustments.

 How to connect Google Search Console to SE Ranking

-By connecting GSC and Google Analytics (GA) to SE Ranking, you can get reports that consolidate the daily ranking updates made by SE Ranking, website performance data from Search Console, and details about the visitors on your website from GA—all from a single unified interface.
+By connecting GSC and Google Analytics (GA) to SE Ranking, you can get reports that consolidate the daily updates made by SE Ranking’s Google ranking tool, website performance data from Search Console, and details about the visitors on your website from GA—all from a single unified interface.

-With all information neatly located in one place, it’s much easier to analyze and filter keywords, pages, countries, and devices according to a specific criteria as well as to see the accurate ranking information provided by SE Ranking—unlike GSC that updates your rankings once in three days, SE Ranking can provide you with the latest data.
+With all information neatly located in one place, it’s much easier to analyze and filter keywords, pages, countries, and devices according to a specific criteria as well as to see the accurate ranking information provided by SE Ranking—unlike Google Search Console that updates your rankings once in three days, SE Ranking can provide you with the latest data.